Frequently asked questions

 2. Can an owner register with his tenants?

 Absolutely!
-The registration most often happens by the lessor.
-The following should be checked:
+Registration is most often completed by the lessor and, in so doing, the following should be confirmed:

-The owner is able to produce a metering, a measure or a reliable statement consolidating all of the site’s consumption and historical data
+The owner is able to provide a reliable statement consolidating all of the site’s energy data.

 3. When is the deadline for registering?

-Registration for Season 2 opened June 2023.
-Interested participants have up until one week before the Kick-off Event launching Spring/Summer 2024 to register*.
+Interested participants have up until one week before the Kick-off Event to register*.
 Buildings can take anywhere from one week to 9 months to mobilise, so it's never too early to get involved and start planning for your CUBE year of action.

 The entire building is entered as a participant.